Nima-Khodabandelou/Notes/README.md

       marking the class itself final -> can't extend the class

       can’t reassign final reference variable, But the object it refers to is mutable.

       ex:
       final Cat cat = new Cat();
       cat.setWeight(5) -> valid

       class constants should be uppercase nad final, with components separated by underscore:

       static final int MAX_WIDTH = 999;

       static final fileds -> initialize them	upon declaration in the static initializer block

       instance final fields -> initialize them upon declaration in the instance initializer block in the constructor

-	A final argument can’t be changed inside a method: public void methodWithFinalArguments(final int x) {
+      A final argument can’t be changed inside a method

+		public void methodWithFinalArguments(final int x) {
 			x=1;
 		}